Azure/CCOInsights/dashboards/CCODashboard-Infra/InfraDeploymentGuide.md

 ![advisor](../../install/images/Advisor.png)

-## Azure Security Center Alerts page
+## Azure Defender Alerts page

-The third tab is used to show the Azure Security Center Advanced Threat Analytics Alerts from all the subscriptions a given Azure account has access to.
+The third tab is used to show the Azure Defender Advanced Threat Analytics Alerts from all the subscriptions a given Azure account has access to.
 Is important to remark that subscriptions will need to use the Standard plan if you want to detect and see the alerts in the Power BI Dashboard.

 You can filter the information by: